xiaoliangstd/unitree_guide-docs/source/docs/Common/RobotNetwork.rst

 Add user computer to Robot Network
 -------------------
 In order to use unitree_guide, a feasible method is to copy the code to the robot's onboard computer, and then compile and run it.
 However, this process is relatively cumbersome, which is not conducive to frequent modification of debugging code.
-Another better method is to add the user computer to the robot network, communicate directly with the main control board, and send control commands.
+Another better method is to add the user computer to the robot network, communicate directly with the main control board, then send control commands.
 Adding the user computer to the robot network is divided into two steps:First, use a network cable to connect the user computer and the switch of the robot.
 Second, configure the IP address of the network port of the user computer run the following command to open the configuration file